Georgia's Fulton County sees chaotic vote for GOP chair, latest election headache

 The convention was "a massive disappointment [and] a major black eye for the Republican Party, specifically Fulton County," Zach Hines, vice chairman of the Fulton County GOP, said in a recent YouTube video post.
 "We're a national embarrassment right now."

-Trey Kelly, the six-year incumbent Fulton County GOP chairman, ran for reelection against an anti-establishment newcomer, Susan Pain Opraseuth, during the county convention last month at the Metropolitan Club event venue in Alpharetta, Georgia.
+Trey Kelly, the six-year incumbent Fulton County GOP chairman, ran for reelection against an anti-establishment newcomer, Susan Pain Opraseuth, during the county convention last month at the Metropolitan Club in Alpharetta, Georgia.

 Opraseuth and her allies had requested the vote for chair be conducted by paper and even brought ballots to the April 17 convention.
 Given all the skepticism over votes during the presidential and Senate elections, they argued a paper trail was necessary to build trust and transparency.